jutunen/Paydown.js/doc/README.md

 ### Fee calculation

 Fee calculation is optional and completely isolated from other payment calculations.
-Fee calculation doesn't have any effect on installment/reduction/interest/principal calculations.
+Fee calculation doesn't have any effect on installment / reduction / interest / principal calculations.